Fancy a Colorado white water rafting and camping adventure?

 Just a limited amount of agencies have permission to do those trips during a certain period.
 Which means that there are very little seats up for grabs each year.

-We managed to secure a spot in January for the 7 day Colorado white water rafting motor trip in May of the next year.
-We booked through a Belgian travel agency with Grand Canyon Whitewater.
+We managed to secure a spot in January for a 7 day Colorado white water rafting motor trip in May of the next year.
+We booked with Grand Canyon Whitewater.
 Fingers crossed.

 And as we get to the meeting point we get why.